weavery/gitstamp-action/README.md

 Each Arweave transaction requires an enclosed transaction fee to pay for transaction processing and permanent storage on the Arweave network.
 In practice, this works out to less than USD$0.00001 per timestamped commit.
+(In other words, a USD$1 wallet will suffice for at least 100,000 commits.)

 This fee is deducted from the wallet configured in the repository secrets.

 ## Dependencies